MORE FANTASY COVERAGE: DFS picks | Proj. lineups | Top 25 lines

 Top 200 | 100 forwards | 50 D-men | 25 goalies | Team power ranks

-NOTE: Based on fantasy transaction data and other factors including production, lineup and/or injury trends, these players are worth considering in season-long leagues.
+NOTES: Based on fantasy transaction data and other factors including production, lineup and/or injury trends, these players are worth considering in season-long leagues.
 Forward positions indicate eligibility in Yahoo leagues.

 GAMES THIS WEEK:

 MOST: ANA, CAR, COL, EDM, PIT, BUF, STL, TBL, VAN, NYI, NJD, PHI, OTT, NSH, WPG (four each)

 Listen: NHL Fantasy on Ice podcast